nitred/simple-multi-agent-factory/README.md

 # About
 Simple multi agent system that runs a factory.
-Visualization of grip is provided.
+Visualization of grid is provided.

 # Installing
 You can either use the anaconda environment or install the pre-requisites manually.